 The stability of your foot is very important and is the basis for all your lifts.
 If the stability of the foot is not solid and you are not working to improve this, it means that you do not work on a solid foundation and from there many problems and mistakes in the technique can appear.
 If you want to be as strong as possible in your lifts, the first thing you need to make sure of is that your foot is working properly.

-If your feet is not working right , from there you can have problems with your ankles, knees, hips and many more.
+If your feet are not working right, from there you can have problems with your ankles, knees, hips, and many more.
 So it will be a smart thing to start looking from bottom to up and make sure you are good.

 Testing the foot

-Nowdays most of us we have used to walk every time with shoes on and we forgot how to properly walk without no shoes.
-It’s good when you warm up , to try to do this without shoes and to walk freely in order to activate feet muscles.
+Nowadays most of us have used to walk every time with shoes on and we forgot how to properly walk without no shoes.
+It’s good when you warm up, to try to do this without shoes and to walk freely in order to activate feet muscles.

-Arches are usually characterized as either low or flat, medium or normal and high (pes cavus).
-This 3 are the most ussual foot arches.
+Arches are usually characterized as either low or flat, medium or normal, and high (pes cavus).
+These 3 are the most usual foot arches.

 - Low arch has approximately 20% of the population

-- Normal or medium arch can be found at majority of population, approximately 60%, so if you are here is good.
+- Normal or medium arch can be found in the majority of the population, approximately 60%, so if you are here is good.

-- High arch has approximately 20% of population
+- High arch has approximately 20% of the population

 How to measure your arch?